Summary: When family is in danger, should the past remain forgotten?

 “Stu,” Joe threw an arm around the man’s shoulder and drew him even farther away.
 “Don’t worry about me.”
 He relaxed when he saw Audrey turn on her heel and stride off toward her boardinghouse.
 “You can’t be serious to think Miss Audrey would poison anyone, much less Jimmy.
 The doctor said it was consumption.”

-“That’s what we’re supposed to believe, Joe!
+“That’s what she’d like everyone to believe, Joe!
 You don’t want her to poison you, do ya?”

 Where in the world did folks come up with such fool ideas?
-Joe was beginning to think mining had ruined more than Stu’s hearing.
+Joe was beginning to think mining had damaged more than Stu’s hearing.

 He gave Stu a confident smile and used the soothing tones that seemed to work well with the wild horses he broke.